 - The novelty comes from the brand-new Widgets panel where you can tweak date, time, date formats, and more.

 With Windows 11 in the spotlight, it’s only natural to have questions.
 As far as we see it, the more, the merrier!
 One particular topic that users raised was how to change time on Windows 11.

 Despite its massive overhaul, this OS is still based on the same familiar, and dare we say coherent infrastructure we all got to know and love in Windows 10.

 Therefore, adjusting the time parameter is rather intuitive and very similar to the good old Windows 10.
-So, without further ado, let’s dive in and see what needs to be done in order to change the time on Windows 11.
+So, without further ado, let’s dive in and see what needs to be done to change the time on Windows 11.

 How do I change the time on Windows 11?

 1. Change time settings via the Control Panel

 - Click the Search button on the taskbar.